Point DNS to a Clustered Server (AWS)

-If you are on a custom dedicated plan with WP Engine, in which you are using clustered architecture to achieve redundancy, this article will guide you in how to configure your DNS, and provide insight into why settings must be configured in this way.
+If you are on a custom dedicated plan with WP Engine, in which you are using clustered architecture to achieve redundancy, this article will guide you in how to setup your DNS, and provide insight into why settings must be configured in this way.

 About Clustered Architecture